Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: Results and discussion

-We now consider Case (ii) where entanglement sudden deaths and revivals are observed (under Hamiltonian (\ref{eq:doubleJC,RWA})) even in the absence of noise.
+We now consider the double excitation case, in which entanglement sudden deaths and revivals are observed (under Hamiltonian (\ref{eq:doubleJC,RWA})) even in the absence of noise.
+We can observe that at the instance of entanglement sudden death and revival, concurrence is continuous but not differentiable.
+An analytic expression showing the emergence of entanglement sudden death in a damped two qubit system is provided in the past~\cite{TJ2006}.
+The combined effects of amplitude and phase noise lead to sudden death in entanglement dynamics.
 The initial state of the atoms (\ref{eq:ESD_int_state}) reveals similar observations to that in the previous case (shown explicitly in Figure \ref{fig:dissipative_linear} (c) and (d)).
-Though these similarities are more pronounced in the symmetric case than that in the asymmetric case.
+However, these similarities are more pronounced in the symmetric case than in the asymmetric case.
 Specifically, we observe that the addition of noise adversely affects the dynamics of the system, i.e., the maximum amount of entanglement after revival decreases.
 However, dephasing and dissipation were also observed to enhance the time between the entanglement sudden deaths and/or revivals.
 This may be visualized (except dissipation due to thermal reservoir) as a phenomenon in which noise suppresses smaller entanglement amplitudes and consequently drowns out some of the revivals.
-A specific example can be seen in the asymmetric case (cf. Figure \ref{fig:dissipative_linear} (d)) around one-half of the period in case of dissipation due to vacuum reservoir.
+A specific example can be seen in the asymmetric case (cf. Figure \ref{fig:dissipative_linear} (d)) around one-half of the period in case of dissipation due to a vacuum reservoir.